UchihaItachi93/G--Optimization-Flags/README.md

 # G-Plus-Plus-Optimization-Flags
 This is the repo where I will try to share whatever (little) knowledge I gain about the g++ optimization flags .
 There are four main flags or levels that we use for optimizatios ie -O0 , -O1 , -O2 , -O3 .
-To see what all optimizations are enabled for each of these levels , we can use the command.

 There are ways to check the optimization flags of each level in `g++ -Q -O{level} --help=optimizers`